artiehumphreys/bvh-to-glb/README.md

 source run.sh
 ```
 That's it!
 The script will ensure all dependencies are properly handled.
+### Note:
+The Blender API (bpy 4.1.0) only works on Python 3.8-3.11.
+Please ensure that you have a compatible version installed and present in your path variable before continuing.
 ## Other Notes
 ### Customizing the Shell Script
 You can edit the provided shell script to ensure it points to the correct directories containing your .bvh files.
 Modify the paths in `run.sh` to match your folder structure for seamless operation.